-Methods used: Email Alerts If you're interested in planning applications in your area, you can sign up for email alerts.
-Once registered, you will receive an automatic email notification informing you of any new planning application or planning decision made in your area (within 100m radius of a postcode area) with a link to the proposal via our website.
+Methods used Email Alerts If you're interested in planning applications in your area (postcode), you can sign up for email alerts.
+Once registered, you will receive an automatic email notification informing you of any new planning application, or notifiable changes to an application or planning decision made in your area (within 100m radius of a postcode area) with a link to the proposal via our website.
 Neighbour Notification Letter We will send a notification either by letter or email to properties adjacent to the boundary of the application site.
-We may also notify others we consider to be directly affected by the proposal Site Notice Depending on the type of application, we will post a notice at the application site in a place that is visible to members of the public.
+We may also notify others we consider to be directly affected by the proposal.
+In most cases, where new development (e.g. 'major' application) affects more properties than those that are immediately adjacent to the boundary of the site, wider consultation may be carried out.
+If the neighbouring property cannot be identified, we will display email the applicants a site notice and ask them to print this off and to display this-in a location that is visible to the general public.
+A photograph of the displayed site notice is usually taken for the record.We will ask for the applicant to email photo evidence of the site notice being displayed.
+In the instance where the applicant is unable to print a copy of the site notice, the council will post a copy.
+Site Notice Depending on the type of application, we will displaypost a notice at the application site in a place that is visible to members of the public.
 For all major applications we will always display one or more site notices for at least 21 days.
-If we're informed that a site notice has been removed, we will replace it.
+If we're informed that a site notice has been removed, we will replace it, at least once .
+A photograph of the displayed site notice is usually taken for the record.
+In accordance with the relevant legislation, for all major applications and for prior approval we will display at least one site notice to which the application relates for no less than 21 days.
+In accordance with the relevant legislation, for all major applications and for prior approvals we will email the applicant a copy of the site notice and ask them to print this and display this in a location visible to the public.
+If we are informed that a site notice has been removed, we will usually replace this with another site notice.
+We will not re-erect a site notice more than once.
+If we are informed that a site notice has been removed, we will post a site notice to the applicant and ask them to re- display this.
+We will ask for photographic evidence showing the site notice has been displayed.
 Press Notice We will publicise all major planning applications in the notices section of a local newspaper.
-We will post a press notice for applications that are in conservation areas or that affect the character or appearance of a listed building.
-Weekly List We also compile a weekly list of registered planning applications which is published on our website and emailed to councillors and other interested individuals, groups and organisations.
+We will publiciseest a press notice for applications that are in conservation areas or that affect the character or appearance of a listed building.
+Weekly List We also compile a weekly list of registered planning applications which is published on our website and emailed to councillors and other interested individuals, groups and organisations

-21.2.
+20.2.
 Further details on the methods we use to publicise different types of applications can be found within Appendix A.

-22. WHO WE CONSULT WITH
+21. WHO WE CONSULT